cosmos/cosmos-sdk/docs/spec/ibc/mvp2.md

 ## MVP2

-IBC module will store its own router for handling custom incoming msgs. `IBCPush` and `IBCReceive` are made for inter-module communication
+IBC module will store its own router for handling custom incoming msgs. `IBCPush` are made for inter-module communication. `IBCRegisterMsg` adds a handler in the router of the module.

 ### IBC Module